-We have broken down the different funding options starting from the ones you might look at in the earliest stages of company growth, to the ones you should explore as you get more established and start considering bigger moves, like capital investment to grow your operational capacity.
+In this article, we’ve broken down the different funding opportunities, starting from sources you might look at in the earliest stages of company growth to options you might explore as you become more established and start considering bigger moves, such as a capital investment to grow your operational capacity.

 For early-stage biotechnology and biopharma companies focused on medical devices or therapeutics, grants, private investments, personal savings, and loans make up the majority of the financing ecosystem, will be the most accessible, and most likely the most appropriate.

-Let’s start with grants.
+Let’s start with grants and public funding.
 Unlike other kinds of start-ups, life sciences companies have access to no (or minimal) strings attached funding from government and private entities who are also interested in advancing biotech research and development.

 Grants are perfect for early-stage companies that are still collecting early data and developing their products and/or services.